Everything You Want to Know, but Are Too Scared to Ask

 A Bit of Background Before I Start Spilling My Fast Food Secrets

-I was a McDonald's Manager for over 7 years.
+I was a McDonald's manager for over seven years.

 As a manager, you are often required to help at different locations.
 I worked at about 10 stores during this time, although most of my time (about 5 years) was spent at the same store.
-All of my stores were franchised, and I worked for 3 or 4 different owners.
+All of my stores were franchised, and I worked for three or four different owners.

 One owner was absolutely wonderful.
 He gave us Christmas cards and offered Blue Cross Blue Shield health insurance (maybe that's the norm now, but it wasn't back then).
 Another owner was a nightmare.
 She was just a total witch, and that's putting it nicely.
 I was shocked by the terrible things she said and did.
 We'll talk about her later.